Exam Overviews & Strategies

 - Science: 40 questions to be answered in 35 minutes

-There is also an optional, 40-minute Writing section where you write a response to a provided question, and are evaluated on a 6-point scale by two different readers.
-As of September 2015, this section has been revised so that you will receive a score of 1-36 instead of the earlier 0-12.
-However, the Writing section still does NOT count towards your composite score.
+There is also an optional, 40-minute Writing section where you write a response to a provided question, and are evaluated on a 6-point scale by two different readers for a maximum score of 12.
+This does not affect your Composite Score

 Depending on if you take the Writing section, the test will take up to four hours to complete, including breaks.

 The ACT website includes a comprehensive list of Frequently Asked Questions (FAQ’s) that covers matters like how to register for the test, a description of each section, testing dates, sending scores to colleges, and even some basic advice on how to prepare for the test.
 The link for that site is: http://www.actstudent.org/faq/faq.html

 Example of ACT Prep:

 The following is an example of preparatory advice that I’d give to students for the ACT; in particular, the Reading section:

 The Reading section of the ACT is unlike most other reading tasks.
 It is not like reading a book for school, nor is it like reading for fun.
 Your goal for the Reading section is to read a passage and respond to ten questions in less than nine minutes (8:45, to be precise), then repeat this task three more times.